 After burial it’s customary that we don’t visit the grave for one year.
 (There may be exceptions during certain times, but this is the general practice.)
 Why?
 When a soul separates from the body, it’s an extreme change of being.
 It’s like an astronaut who has been in outer space for a lengthy period and now comes back to earth.
 Just as there is a physical readjustment for the astronaut, there’s a spiritual readjustment for the soul.
 The soul is now getting used to life without a body.
 This process takes twelve months.
 A visit to the grave during the first year would interfere with this procedure making it harder for the soul to readapt to the spiritual world.

-There’s Life in the Spiritual World
+My Child Has a Life in the Spiritual World

 When the patriarch Abraham passes away, the Torah says:

 “… he was gathered into his people.”